metagraph-dev/mlir-graphblas/docs/dialect/graphblas_dialect_tutorials/graphblas_optimize/index.rst

 GraphBLAS Optimizing Pass
 =======================

-These tutorials and examples will cover how to use the GraphBLAS dialect's ``--graphblas-optimize`` pass by using the :ref:`engine` to lower several ops from the GraphBLAS dialect.
+These tutorials and examples will cover how to use the GraphBLAS dialect's ``--graphblas-structuralize`` and ``--graphblas-optimize`` passes by using the :ref:`engine` to lower several ops from the GraphBLAS dialect.

 These tutorials assume the completion of the :ref:`graphblas_lowering_pass` tutorials.